Home breadcrumb back arrow Back to All Blog

 • Shared records and a rock solid workflow can help Legal and Procurement work together, not separately to reach the same goal.
 When contract data is shared, deals move forward without pings, taps, or “just following up real quick”s.

-Procurement Stalls Without Legal Visibility
+Procurement Stalls Without Legal Clear view

 Closing deals can feel impossible when team members cannot see where an agreement is in the legal process, slowing momentum and creating a blind spot for management and future planning.
-This unclear contract status then forces Procurement leads to field growing pressure from higher-ups.

 Common friction points for Procurement include: